-The Future Fund closes for new applications on 30 November 2020.
+The Future Fund closed for new applications on Sunday, 31 January 2021.

 The British Business Bank have provided some additional helpful information on their website, including further clarity regarding eligibility criteria for companies and investors, as well as FAQ sections for both companies and investors.